ga-wdi-lessons/sinatra-rest/views.md

 We can write erb tags in two ways. `<% %>` or `<%= %>`.
-Without the equal sign, the view (`.erb` file) will execute the code only.
-With an equal sign, the view will execute the code and also place a string that is the return value of the code that was executed.
+Without the equal sign, the view (`.erb` file) will **execute the code only.** With an equal sign, the view will execute the code and also render a string in the browser that is the return value of the code that was executed.

 To see this in action let's update our `app.rb`: